Financials

 We expect the following industry trends to continue influencing our business:

-2. Israel has been involved in an ongoing war with the Hamas terrorist group in the Gaza strip, following its brutal 7 October 2023 attack on Israel.
-Less intense hostilities have since commenced with the Hezbollah terrorists in Lebanon.
-As of this writing, the impact on the Group has primarily been the calling up of certain of its employees for reserve duty, primarily from the R&D department.
-To date, the effect on the R&D programs has been minimal.
+1. Israel has been involved in an ongoing war with the Hamas terrorist group in the Gaza strip, following its brutal 7 October 2023 attack on Israel.
+Other hostilities have since commenced with the Hezbollah terrorists in Lebanon and other Iranian led terrorist groups.
+To date, the effect on the Group’s activities has been minimal and has primarily been the calling up of certain of its employees for reserve duty.